gis-forum/gis-forum.github.com/index.md

 title: GIS Forum
 ---

-We are a group of GIS users who have come together as a community of practice and provide consulting and training services.

-Please feel free to email the forum at gis_forum@alliance.anu.edu.au
+We are a group of GIS users who have come together as a community of practice.
+Please feel free to email the forum at <a class="Contact the project" href="mailto:gis_forum@alliance.anu.edu.au">the group email list</a>.
 All GIS questions or comments are welcomed.

-The forum meets TUESDAYS at 1-2pm at the Australian National University in Canberra, in room F2 of the old Forestry Building 48 - or ICAM tea-room http://quicklink.anu.edu.au/m2eq.

 We focus on the following 5 themes:
 1. Data Aquisition
 2. Data Management